Article extracted from a workshop & book called:

 ... questions were asked to stimulate active participation.

-NOTE: If you can't explain where your "believes, standards and values" are coming from, then watch out, they may not be your own!
+NOTE: If you can't explain where your "beliefs, standards and values" are coming from; watch out, they may not be your own!

-If you are not aware of this, and if you actually don't know your own believes, standards and values, and where they have come from, then how can you change them?
+If you are not aware of this, and if you actually don't know your own beliefs, standards and values, and where they have come from, then how can you change them?